Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 8. Continous Improvement and Adaption

-These phases establish the visibility and activities that are needed to reign in AI Governance for a Committee and ensure that the committe has comprehensive understanding of how AI is being managed and utilized within their organizations.
+These AI Governance Committee stages establish the visibility and activities that are needed to reign in ai usage and ai risk.
+These stages ensure that the committee has a comprehensive understanding of how AI is being managed and utilized within their organizations.
+Our insights are always defined and generated from sources such as: EU AI ACT, ISO/IEC 42001, NIST AI RMF, OCED, CSA.
+We don’t reinvent the wheel.

 Articles & Guidance: AI Governance Planning - Strategy